 Experiential Therapy: Addressing Subconscious Emotions

-Types of Experiential Therapy
+Types Of Experiential Therapy

-Addiction recovery is a lifelong commitment.
-Experiential therapists are trained to guide recovering addicts through a wide range of customized therapeutic exercises that are tailored to address their specific needs.
+Going through all recovery stages of the transtheoretical model of change, and finally reaching the maintenance stage is a lifelong commitment.
+Expression therapists are trained to guide recovering addicts through a wide range of customized therapeutic exercises tailored to address their specific needs.

-Eye Movement Desensitization and Reprocessing (EDMR)
+Eye Movement Desensitization And Reprocessing

-The therapist leads a recovering addict through specific eye exercises while a past traumatic event is replayed and visualized in the mind.
-This exercise helps alleviate distress associated with repressed feelings, which if unaddressed, can trigger substance abuse.
-This is effective in helping people in recovery develop coping strategies to stay clean.
+What is EMDR trauma therapy?
+With the help of this experiential therapy technique, the expression therapist leads a recovering addict to a rehab center through specific eye exercises.
+At the same time, a past traumatic event is replayed and visualized in the mind.
+This exercise helps alleviate the distress associated with repressed feelings, which, if unaddressed, can trigger a relapse.

 Equine-Assisted Psychotherapy (EAP)